Send the link below via email or IMCopy

 - most commonly involved.

-Abdominal pain (at times similar to that associated with appendicitis) and swelling, obstruction, hematochezia, and a palpable mass in the abdomen are common findings at presentation.
+(resembling appendicitis) and swelling, obstruction, hematochezia, and a palpable mass in the abdomen - common findings

 - direct spread of tubercle bacilli from ruptured lymph nodes, or hematogenous seeding.